 Direct Investments are private investments made directly into the equity or debt of selected operating companies in parallel with a Portfolio Fund and/or Portfolio Fund Manager, often together with the management of the company.
 Direct Investments are expected to comprise 0% to 20% of the Fund's portfolio.
 The Fund intends to co-invest in high-quality private equity-backed companies in parallel with top-tier private equity fund managers.
 The Adviser will prioritize Direct Investments in small and mid-cap companies with strong growth potential, reasonable valuations, market leading positions, strong margins and cash flow generation, experienced management teams, conservative and sustainable capital structures, and clearly identified follow-on investment milestones.
 The Adviser intends to leverage the due diligence process and transactional expertise of other private equity Fund Managers and will also conduct its own due diligence before making an investment decision.
-Direct Investments are expected to be completed on an unpromoted basis, which may result in lower overall costs to the Fund versus the cost of investing through a traditional private equity fund managers will generate appropriate risk-adjusted returns that are accretive to the Fund's Secondary Investments.
+Direct Investments are expected to be completed on an unpromoted basis, which may result in lower overall costs to the Fund versus the cost of investing through a traditional private equity fund structure.
+The Adviser expects that coinvesting with other private equity fund managers will generate appropriate risk-adjusted returns that are accretive to the Fund's Secondary Investments and Primary Investments.